Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-29-forges.md

 Xiù fought a losing battle to try and keep a straight face.
 "Beats me.
 Can *you* think of a reason why little Xiù Chang wasn’t allowed to dress up as a curly Scottish redhead?"

 Allison made a performance of inspecting Xiù’s hair, which on the rare occasion she was able to let it down was a straight glossy curtain of black that reached her knees.
-"I think I might have an idea…" she hinted, battling with her own deadpan.
+"I think I might have an idea..." she hinted, battling with her own deadpan.

 "Really?"